Azure/azure-powershell/src/ConnectedMachine/docs/Update-AzConnectedExtension.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+EXTENSIONUPGRADEPARAMETER <IMachineExtensionUpgrade>: Describes the Machine Extension Upgrade Properties
+  - `[ExtensionTarget <IExtensionTarget>]`: Describes the Extension Target Properties.
+    - `[(Any) <IExtensionTargetProperties>]`: This indicates any property can be added to this object.

 INPUTOBJECT <IConnectedMachineIdentity>: Identity Parameter
   - `[ExtensionName <String>]`: The name of the machine extension.